buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Saving Throw Critical Success/Failure**: In case of critical failure, the damage is doubled; in case of critical success, the damage is further halved

+## Limited Wish
+- **Magic List**:: Evocation
+- **Level**:: 7, Very Rare
+- **Casting Time**:: 2 Actions
+- **Range**:: Personal
+- **Components**:: V,S,M (gems worth 1000 gp)
+- **Duration**:: Instantaneous

+*Limited Wish* is an extremely powerful and versatile spell that allows the caster to accomplish "almost anything".
+The basic use of this spell is to replicate the effect of any other spell of 7th level or lower.
+You don't need to meet any of the spell's requirements, including expensive material components.
+The spell simply takes effect.
+Alternatively, you can create one of the following effects of your choice:

+- You create an object of no more than 3000 gp in value that is not a magic item.
+The object can be no more than 90 meters in any dimension, and it appears in an unoccupied space on the ground.
+- You allow up to 5 creatures that you can see to regain all their Hit Points, and you end all effects on them described by the greater restoration spell.
+- You grant up to 5 creatures that you can see resistance to a damage type of your choice for 8 hours.
+- You grant up to 4 creatures that you can see immunity to a single spell or other magical effect for 8 hours.
+For example, you could make yourself and all your companions immune to a lich's life drain attack.

+State your wish to the Narrator as precisely as possible.
+The Game Master has great latitude in ruling what occurs in such an instance; the greater the wish, the greater the likelihood that something goes wrong.
+The spell could simply fail, the effect you desire could only be partly achieved, or you could suffer some unforeseen consequence as a result of how you worded the wish.

 ## Ljust's Tear
 - **Magic List**:: Universal
 - **Level**:: 0, Uncommon